Complete Subletting Guide

 - • You remain responsible for rent payments to your landlord

-- • You're liable for any damage caused by your subtenant
+- • You're liable for any damage caused by your subletter

-- • You must ensure your subtenant follows lease terms
+- • You must ensure your subletter follows lease terms

-- • You need to maintain communication with your landlord
+- • You need to maintain communication with both your landlord and subletter

 Common Pitfalls